ethanwicker/ethanwicker/README.md

 ### Hi, I'm Ethan. 👋

-📈 I'm a Data Scientist in Denver, CO.
+📈 I'm a the Director of Analytics at Nectir.

 ✏️ I’m also a former high school AP Statistics and mathematics teacher.